Margin-based sampling in high dimensions: When being active is less efficient than staying passive

 \subsection{Methodology}

 We split each dataset in a test set and a training set.
 The covariates of the training samples constitute the unlabeled set.
 We assume that the labels are known for a small seed set of size $\nseed = 6$ (see Appendix~\ref{sec:appendix_larger_seed} for experiments with larger seed sets).
-For each experiment and each dataset, we repeat the draw of the seed set several times (10 or 100, depending on the experiment).
+For each experiment and dataset, we repeat the draw of the seed set 10 or 100 times, depending on the experiment.

-For illustration purposes, we set the labeling budget to be equal to a quarter of the number of dimensions.\footnote{Since the real-sim dataset has over 20,000 features, we set a labeling budget lower than $d/4$, namely of only 3,000 queries, for computational reasons.} We query one point at a time and select the sample whose label we want to acquire either via uniform sampling (i.e.\ passive learning) or using uncertainty sampling (i.e.\ active learning).
+For illustration purposes, we set the labeling budget to be equal to a quarter of the number of dimensions.\footnote{Since the real-sim dataset has over 20,000 features, we set a labeling budget lower than $d/4$, namely of only 3,000 queries, for computational reasons.} We query one point at a time and select the sample whose label we want to acquire either via uniform sampling (i.e.\ passive learning) or using margin-based sampling (i.e.\ active learning).

 We use L-BFGS \citep{liu89} to train linear classifiers by minimizing the logistic loss on the labeled dataset.
 In Appendix~\ref{sec:appendix_reg} we show that the same high-dimensional phenomenon occurs when using $\ell_1$- or $\ell_2$-regularized classifiers.